PHTS is granted an International Classification of Diseases (ICD) Code! - Click here for more information.

 PTEN and the pathogenesis of PHTS

-Furthermore, studies using in-vivo models have demonstrated that loss of PTEN function results in PHTS-like symptoms, some of which can be ameliorated by administering inhibitors of the PI3K/AKT/mTOR signalling pathway.
+Furthermore, studies using pre-clinical models have demonstrated that loss of PTEN function results in PHTS-like symptoms, some of which can be ameliorated by administering inhibitors of the PI3K/AKT/mTOR signalling pathway.
 This has prompted interest in evaluating inhibitors of this signalling pathway as possible therapeutics for PHTS, which are the subject of ongoing clinical and pre-clinical studies2.

 References